Breaking Down the Backlog

 We’ve heard from a few subscribers who have been wondering why we have such a backlog of books that has built up over the last 18 months.
 The answer is very simple: after the last set of books were produced and delivered by Bindtech, we had to make a decision about whether to send the next books to them or to hold them and wait until our own bindery was fully operational.

-Because we have been dealing with quality issues ever since the spine hubs of POLITICS and ETHICS were not correctly lined-up with the spine hubs of RHETORIC, and because the number and nature of those quality issues was continuing to grow, we were already concerned about the quality of the books we were having bound there.
-After Vol. I of A SEA OF SKULLS turned up 2mm higher than any of the other four volumes, and the gold foil on the spine of Vol. II was a slightly different color than the previous four volumes, we decided not to have any more books bound there; these were not the only problems we’d observed over the years and the frequency of them was steadily increasing.
+Because we have been dealing with quality issues ever since the spine hubs of POLITICS and ETHICS were not correctly lined-up with the spine hubs of RHETORIC, and because the number and nature of those quality issues were continuing to grow, we were already concerned about the quality of the books we were having bound there.
+And longtime subscribers will surely not forget the incident where none of our finished books were shipped from Bindtech’s warehouse for months.
+After Vol. I of A SEA OF SKULLS turned up 2mm taller than any of the other four volumes, and the gold foil on the spine of Vol. II was a slightly different color than the gold foil on the spine of the previous four volumes, we decided not to have any more books bound there because these were not the only quality issues we’d observed over the years and their frequency was steadily increasing.

-We decided to pull the books in the full knowledge that our own bindery was not quite ready yet, since we were still sorting out the optimal way to produce the hubs and to cut out the leathers.
-And it was absolutely, definitely, and 100 percent the right decision to delay the production of the books in light of three subsequent events.
+We finally decided to pull the books from Bindtech in the full knowledge that our own bindery was not quite ready yet, since we were still sorting out the optimal way to produce the hubs and to cut out the leathers, among other things.
+While it would have been easier to simply continue as before, especially since the leathers for four of the books had already been purchased and were in stock there, it would not have been in harmony with our book-binding philosophy.
+And in hindsight, it was absolutely, definitely, and 100-percent the right decision to delay the production of those books in light of three subsequent events.

 We learned that Bindtech destroyed all of the printed signatures for the Junior Classics 1-8 without our permission and without our knowledge.
 We are in the process of arranging to have these replaced so that we can produce another 256 copies of each volume for the Chateau subscription.